meadsteve/meadsteve.github.io/_posts/2021-02-18-leaving-kind-pr-feedback.markdown

 Humans make lousy proof readers compared to a machine.
 I'm assuming issues of styling and obvious bugs don't require a comment.

 ### We're working in a team environment with richer forms of communications than a PR
-This post is assuming a team working on a project.
+This post assumes a team working on a project.
 Where there can be face to face meetungs, video calls, pairing, mobbing or any other activity like this.
 For open source a lot of what I'm going to write doesn't really apply as async PRs are the main way of communicating.

 ### PRs are often too late in the process for major changes.